 Keep a fire extinguisher handy.
 In case of a small flare-up, you can use baking soda to control a small grease fire.
 But in case of a large grill fire, you should keep a fire extinguisher nearby.
-If you don’t have a fire extinguisher, then keep a bucket of sand or a garden hose near your grill.
-If you do ever need to use a fire extinguisher on your grill, then be sure to wash your grill thoroughly afterwards (see costs and reviews of fire extinguishers).
+If you don’t have a fire extinguisher, then keep a bucket of sand near your grill.
+If you do ever need to use a fire extinguisher on your grill, then be sure to wash your grill thoroughly afterward (see costs and reviews of fire extinguishers).

 Avoid drinking and smoking near the grill.
 Just like drinking and driving don’t mix, neither does drinking and grilling.
-Also, spilling alcohol on the grill can cause a flareup.
-And because of the possibility of gas leaks, keep cigarettes, lighters, and matches away from your gas grill, regardless of whether or not it's in use.
+Also, spilling alcohol on the grill can cause a flare-up.
+And because of the possibility of gas leaks, keep cigarettes, lighters, and matches away from your gas grill, regardless of whether or not the grill is in use.